RaaviSoni/Non-recursive-fractals/README.md

 2. dynamic_koch.js
 3. panelfile.js

-panelfile includes a JavaScript library(used from: https://github.com/bit101/quicksettings/blob/master/quicksettings.js) for creating panel to select inputs, the code has been partially modified by me.
+//panelfile includes a JavaScript library(used from: https://github.com/bit101/quicksettings/blob/master/quicksettings.js)
+//for creating panel to select inputs, the code has been partially modified by me.

 Default view of KochCreate"